Wimbledton/NewsAlerts/README.md

 # News Scraper

-A real-time news aggregator built with Next.js that fetches and displays news articles from around the world using the NewsCatcher API.
+A real-time news aggregator built with Next.js that fetches and displays news articles from around the world using the NewsCatcher API (https://www.newscatcherapi.com/)

 ## Features